rei/rei-cedar-docs/docs/components/data-tables/README.md

 - Content will not scroll
 - Text within table cells will wrap to fit the smaller container (or viewport)

+## Responsiveness - draft

+Data Tables are responsive by default.
+If the constraining element is smaller than the width of the table, it will scroll within its container.

+### Locked column scrolling

+When a table has row headers and more than two columns of content, the column of row headers will lock into place and while the rest of the content scrolls.

+### Normal scrolling

+If a table does not have row headers or has two or fewer columns of content, the column of row headers *will not* lock into place and the entire table will scroll.

 </cdr-doc-table-of-contents-shell>
 </template>